 - Skip the taxis and Ubers.
 This may be obvious for any budget post, but try to avoid taxi, Uber, and Lyft rides no matter how tempting.
 Those surge prices can add up quickly!
 Try walking or biking if you’re sick of the subway.
 Bonus: save by not having to go to the gym!

 - Join the sharing economy.
 In a city as dense as New York, people are coming and going and purging possessions all the time.
 Join your local Buy Nothing group on Facebook or get apps like NextDoor, where people around you often post items they’re unloading for free.

 - Make dinners out and takeout a treat, not a default.
 We know, we know — after your long train ride home, the last thing you want to do is cook a meal, especially when the Seamless app is right there on your phone with your debit card pre-loaded.
 But as you know, dinners out or ordered in add up quickly before you’ve realized what happened.
 Focus on stocking up on staples at the grocery store so there’s always something quick and easy to make at home.
 Oh, and you may want to just delete that Seamless app.

 Living on a budget in New York can be challenging.
 But that’s all it is: a challenge that you can tackle with a few simple tactics and strategies.
 Find a neighborhood you can afford, commit to a few money-saving behaviors, and create your own version of what “living large” looks like in New York, as in having a larger savings account.

 Looking for more tips on moving to New York?
-Check out our guides on finding an apartment in NYC, choosing a neighborhood in NYC, and how to survive moving day in NYC without going crazy.
+Check out our guides on finding an apartment in NYC, NYC suburbs, NYC moving costs and options, and how to survive moving day in NYC without going crazy.